openabir/Web-Preloaders/Hellscape/Readme.md

 # Hellscape - Animated Preloader
 Inspired by awwwards wining website [P10](https://p10.mubien.com), this project is a creative, multi-stage preloader animation for a webpage.
 Built using the GreenSock Animation Platform [GSAP](), it orchestrates a complex sequence of text transformations culminating in a split-screen effect that unveils the main content.
 Designed specifically for desktop environments, the animation delivers a visually engaging and memorable introduction.

-> Note: This is a Desktop friendly animation and no support for mobile is implemented and will be included in later
+> Note: This animation is optimized for desktop environments only.
+Mobile support is not currently implemented and will be introduced in a future update.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.